 Cost for a group- $50

-Blue Cross Blue Shield and Blue Care Network can be billed for individual and family sessions
+Blue Cross Blue Shield can be billed for individual, family and group sessions.